 At PwC Luxembourg, our purpose is to build trust in society and solve important problems.
-The Firm, and its 3,215 people (without interns), is a member of a network composed of independent Firms in 151 countries with more than 364,000 people who are committed to delivering quality in assurance, advisory and tax services.
+The Firm, and its 3,581 people (without interns), is a member of a network composed of independent Firms in 149 countries with more than 370,000 people who are committed to delivering quality in assurance, advisory and tax services.

 PricewaterhouseCoopers Luxembourg, operating as a Société coopérative since 1 July 2012 ("PwC Luxembourg" or "our Firm"), is a company with limited liability incorporated under Luxembourg law.
-It is registered with the Luxembourg Business Registers under number B 65477 with a subscribed capital of EUR 946,925 and a total of capital and reserves of EUR 37,694,098 at 30 June 2023 and is registered as an approved audit Firm ("cabinet de révision agréé") as per the Law of 23 July 2016 on the audit profession as amended.
+It is registered with the Luxembourg Business Registers under number B 65477 with a subscribed capital of EUR 999,525 and a total of capital and reserves of EUR 35,237,691 at 30 June 2024 and is registered as an approved audit Firm ("cabinet de révision agréé") as per the Law of 23 July 2016 on the audit profession as amended.
 It is owned by individuals providing audit, tax or advisory services in Luxembourg.
 A majority of voting rights are in the hands of shareholders who are registered approved statutory auditors ("réviseurs d'entreprises agréés") and members of the IRE (Institut des réviseurs d'entreprises) and in the hands of shareholders who are Chartered Accountants (members of the Ordre des Experts-Comptables).

 Our Firm additionally is registered with the PCAOB (the US Public Company Accounting Oversight Board), the UK FRC, the JFSA (the Japan Financial Services Authority), the Hong-Kong FRC and with the BVI (British Virgin Islands) Financial Services Commission.
-PwC Luxembourg has three fully owned operating subsidiaries which are PricewaterhouseCoopers Academy S.à r.l., PricewaterhouseCoopers Training Administration Service Centre S.à r.I. and PwC Tax Information Reporting S.à r.I..
+PwC Luxembourg has three fully owned operating subsidiaries which are PricewaterhouseCoopers Academy S.à r.l., PricewaterhouseCoopers Training Administration Service Centre S.à r.l. and PwC Regulated Solutions S.à r.l., and holds PwC Services Portugal, Lda., a joint-venture company with PricewaterhouseCoopers/AG - Assessoria de Gestão, Lda.